Which broadcast protocol should I choose?

 If you broadcast a stream with multiple audio tracks or channels, you can choose from the following protocols:

-• SRT multilingual broadcast (Clevercast as listener): SRT broadcast, containing multiple audio tracks and/or channels.
+- SRT broadcast with extra audio tracks (Clevercast as listener): SRT broadcast, containing multiple audio tracks and/or channels.
 In this case, your encoder is the SRT caller and Clevercast is the SRT listener.
 This can be combined with adding closed captions through Clevercast.

 Separate RTMP stream per language